openmls/openmls/book/src/user_manual/reinit.md

 # Reinitializing a group

-Reinitialization (ReInit) replaces a group with a brand-new *successor* group that carries over the same members but may use different parameters — a new group id, protocol version, ciphersuite, or group context extensions.
+Reinitialization (ReInit) replaces a group with a new *successor* group that carries over the same members but may use different parameters — a new group id, protocol version, ciphersuite, or group context extensions.
 This is the mechanism to use when, for example, a group needs to migrate to a stronger